 Full-coverage formula beautifully hides blemishes.
 The matte finish lasts throughout the day without separating or looking greasy on your skin.
 The foundation stays in place, even if you touch your face frequently.
 Works well in hot and humid conditions.
-Available in 55 shades.

-Formula dries quickly, may be hard to blend if you wait too long.
+Formula dries quickly; may be hard to blend if you wait too long.

-Fenty offers a wide range of 50 different shades to choose from.
+A wide range of 50 different shades to choose from.
 Foundation has a smooth finish that is soft to the touch.
 Product also feels light on the skin.
 The medium coverage is easily buildable without looking cakey.
 There is little to no transfer.

 Formula dries quickly; apply a little at a time and make sure you moisturize first.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Foundation can be a lifesaver for anyone who wants to even out skin tone, cover up acne and other discolorations, or soften the look of fine lines.
 But there’s nothing worse than taking the time to apply foundation only to find that it’s faded or melted off by midday.
 With a longwear foundation, you can trust your makeup to stay on from day through night.

 Longwear foundation is designed to hold up no matter how your skin behaves during the day.
 Traditional foundation can start to fade or melt when the natural oils in your skin break down the formula over the course of the day.
 If you have dry spots, a regular foundation may cling to those areas while fading everywhere else, giving you a patchy look.
 A longwear foundation holds up to oil, dehydration, sweat, and other factors to stay in place all day.

 Our shopping guide has all the information you need to find the best longwear foundation.